LiquidFun/adventofcode/README.md

 ---

+All of my solutions are self-contained and use no external libraries or util files.
+I try to golf the solutions a little after getting the stars, while still maintaining some readability.
+The combination of these factors means they're rather short and generally quite elegant *(except for 2022 day 17)*.
+The solutions expect the input via `stdin` and print (generally) 2 lines to `stdout` with the answer to part 1 and part 2.
+Exceptions to this are the solutions which require you to read some letters from ASCII art, in that case the ASCII art is part of the `.ans` file and it is printed by the solution instead of the letters.

+* **2022**: Using **Kotlin** for the first time.
+Playing with streams a lot, many days are completed by only using streams.
+The first 15 days have **Python** solutions as well in order to be able to submit quicker and get better times on the leaderboard.
+* **2021**: Using **Julia** for the first time.
+Because it supports numpy-like element-wise operations natively this was a great choice for AoC.
+If I used more Julia it would likely be my go to language for AoC right now.

+Not part of the repository yet, since these are incomplete and the code is not good (might revisit them later):

+* **2020**: Using **Rust** for the first time.
+Solved 8 days, however I found Rust was too verbose and too safe for AoC.
+* **2019**: First time participating, solved 5 days with **Python**

-All solutions expect the input via `stdin` and print to `stdout`.
-Each solution always prints part 1 and 2 at the same time on separate lines.
-In order to test the programs you can pipi the input to the program: `julia 1.jl < input.in`, which is then compared to `input.ans`.
+In order to test the programs you can pipe the input to the program, for example: `julia 1.jl < input.in`.
+The correct output is saved in the `input.ans`.
 Instead of doing this manually, I use my `program-tester.sh` script (see [here](https://github.com/LiquidFun/misc-scripts)), which runs the given program on all `*.in` files in the directory, and tests whether the corresponding `*.ans` file matches the given output.
 I have mapped that program on `Enter` in vim, which makes testing programs easy.
-To validate a program manually, type `diff <(julia 1.jl < input.in) input.ans`.

 Programs are initialized with the `init-day.sh` script.
-I.e. typing `init-day.sh 10` initializes the 10th day by creating a folder named `10`, downloading the input test case with the `session.cookie`, copying the `dummy.py` file and opening the solution file.
+I.e. typing `init-day.sh 10` initializes the 10th day by creating a folder named `10` and downloading the input test case with the `session.cookie`.

-* 2021: There is a solution for each problem in Julia.
-Sometimes there is a Python or APL solution as well.
-I'm trying out Julia for the first time, mostly focusing on short and elegant code.